Cabinet secretary: India

 The Cabinet Secretariat is under the direct charge of the Prime Minister.
 The administrative head of the Cabinet Secretariat is the Cabinet Secretary who is also the ex-officio Chairman of the Civil Services Board, and thus the head of the Indian Administrative Service.

 As a matter of convention the senior most civil servant is appointed as a Cabinet Secretary.
-He or she belongs to the Indian Administrative Service.
+They are a part of the Indian Administrative Service.
 The incumbent generally has a tenure of two to three years.
 Though there is no fixed tenure.
 His or her tenure however, can be extended.

 The Cabinet Secretary is the head of all the civil services under the constitution which is the All India Civil Services and the Central Civil Services (Grade A and Grade B).
-His status in the Indian order of precedence is equivalent to that of the Attorney General of India and just above chiefs of staff or equivalent in the armed services holding the rank of full general.
+The secretary's status in the Indian order of precedence is equivalent to that of the Attorney General of India and just above chiefs of staff or equivalent in the armed services holding the rank of full general.

 The functions of the Cabinet Secretary in India are: